-The states with anti-mask laws in the U.S. are Alabama, California, Connecticut, Delaware, District of Columbia, Florida, Georgia, Louisiana, Michigan, Minnesota, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, Virginia, and West Virginia.
+The states with anti-mask laws in the U.S. are Alabama, California, Connecticut, Delaware, Florida, Georgia, Louisiana, Michigan, Minnesota, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, Virginia, and West Virginia.

 Anti-mask laws vary by state.
 In South Carolina, no person over 16 can wear a mask that conceals their identity in public except for traditional holiday costumes, for one’s employment, theater productions, or gas masks for specific purposes.
 Similar laws exist in Georgia, North Carolina, and West Virginia.
 In Louisiana and Minnesota, the laws make an exception for religious face coverings.
 Virginia’s provisions make an exception for medical reasons and if the governor declares an emergency exemption.

-California, Michigan, North Dakota, Ohio, Oklahoma, Florida, and the District of Columbia make it an offense to wear a mask if the person commits a crime or intends to commit a crime.
-Additionally, in the District of Columbia, Florida, North Dakota, and Oklahoma, it is an offense to wear a mask with the intent to harass or intimidate another person.
-In Connecticut, Delaware, and New Mexico, anti-mask laws require the wearer intended to deprive another person of their constitutional rights.
+California, Michigan, North Dakota, Ohio, Oklahoma, and Florida make it an offense to wear a mask if the person commits a crime or intends to commit a crime.
+Additionally, in Florida, North Dakota, and Oklahoma, it is an offense to wear a mask with the intent to harass or intimidate another person.
+In Connecticut, Delaware, and New Mexico, anti-mask laws require the wearer to intend to deprive another person of their constitutional rights.